Turning Pebbles Into Pearls

 Most of us have "tiny parasites" or annoying "pebbles" that come into our life on a regular basis … many of which can be very frustrating and even painful.

 Suggested prayer: "Dear God, please help me to see an opportunity for growth in every annoying situation.
 Give me the courage to be strong when needed, have healthy boundaries where required, exercise tough love where it is essential, and show kindness, patience and understanding where these are needed.
-Help me to always ask, 'What would Jesus do?'
-And please give me the courage to do just that.
+Help me to always seek to follow your example in all I say and do.
 Thank you for hearing and answering my prayer.
 Gratefully in Jesus' name, amen."